denis-sokolov/remove-github-forks/README.md

 #### Options

-`--user <userOrOrganization>` will only clean repositories for the user or organization provided, without touching repositories for organizations you are in.
+- `--user <userOrOrganization>` will only clean repositories for the user or organization provided, without touching repositories for organizations you are in.
+- `-y`, `--yes` will not ask for confirmation before deleting repositories.
+Useful for cron jobs!

 ### API